cleifwork/GAUTOCHARGER/docs/README.md

 3. Copy `app/home_assistant_email.config.example` to `app/home_assistant_email.config`.
 4. Set `to_email` to the inbox monitored by Home Assistant.
 The sender is the Gmail account authorized through `credentials.json` and `token.json`.
 5. Set `on_subject` and `off_subject` to exactly match the corresponding Home Assistant automation filters.
+6. By default, the first fallback email is sent immediately, then retried at 10, 30, and 90 minutes.
+It retries once every 120 minutes afterward while the same action is still required.
+Adjust `retry_delays_minutes` or `repeat_retry_minutes` only if needed.

 ## Configuration
 - **tapo_creds.config:** Stores your tapo credentials.
-- **home_assistant_email.config:** Stores the Home Assistant command inbox and private ON/OFF email command subjects.
+- **home_assistant_email.config:** Stores the Home Assistant command inbox, private ON/OFF email command subjects, and retry timing.
 - **Battery Control Logic:** The script checks at the configured interval, turns the plug on at the ON threshold, and turns it off at the OFF threshold.
-It uses local Tapo control first, then sends the Home Assistant email command only if local control fails.
+Local Tapo control retries every interval while fallback command emails follow a separate rate limit.

 ## How It Works?
 #### Local Tapo control